-Plymouth is a port city situated in south west England which is in the county of Devon.
-It is the second largest city in the south west and is a fairly built up area with circa 263,000 residents and an expanding population.
-It is a little over 79 squared kilometres (30 miles) and borders on to Cornwall in some parts, this Ocean City is rich in both culture and what it has to offer.
+Plymouth is a coastal city situated in south west England which is in the county of Devon.
+It is the second largest city in the south west and is a fairly built up area with an increasing population.
+Bordering on to Cornwall in some parts, this Ocean City is rich in both culture and what it has to offer.
 Plymouth is around 210 miles from London and its nearest airport is Cornwall Newquay Airport.

-The sea has always been of great significance and has prospered from a small town that made its living mainly by fishing and trading to a thriving city which is now home to HMNB Devonport, the largest naval base in Europe.
-The base employs several thousand service personnel and civilians, whilst supporting hundreds of local companies.
+The sea has always been of great significance and Plymouth has prospered from a small town that made its living mainly by fishing and trading to a thriving city which is now home to HMNB Devonport, the largest naval base in western Europe.
+The base employs several thousand service personnel and civilians whilst also supporting hundreds of local companies.

 Two highly respected universities - University of Plymouth and Plymouth Marjon University - both attract the very best of highly skilled and talented students who will become the dynamic workforce of tomorrow.

-Eating out is a real treat here and there are some tremendous places to try with of course, freshly caught fish often on the menu and if you enjoy shopping then you won't be disappointed at all as Plymouth offers a fantastic shopping experience with a great mix of top brand names as well as independent shops.
+Eating out is a real treat here and there are some tremendous places to try with of course, freshly caught fish often on the menu!
+If you enjoy shopping then you won't be disappointed at all as Plymouth offers a fantastic shopping experience with a great mix of top brand names as well as independent shops.

 Plymouth is host to an array of diverse performances, festivals and events all year round.
-There are many interesting attractions here.
+There are so many interesting attractions here.
 The Barbican and Sutton Harbour are where the sea meets the city and is at the forefront of Plymouth’s heritage.
-The stunning and traditionally architectured waterfront location with its cobbled streets and historical buildings are where you can locate several of the cities most popular pastimes like the National Marine Aquarium and the Barbican Leisure Park, along with many great places to eat, relax with a drink or simply potter around the shops, museums and galleries.
+The stunning and traditionally architectured waterfront location with its cobbled streets and historical buildings are where you can locate several of the cities most popular destinations like the National Marine Aquarium and the Barbican Leisure Park, along with many great places to eat, relax with a drink or simply potter around the shops, museums and galleries.

 Living in Plymouth will probably find yourself either surrounded by water or countryside.
-The property market is fast paced and ever changing yet there are such beautiful properties here and also in the surrounding areas such as the South Hams, Tamar Valley of Outstanding Natural Beauty or Dartmoor National Park which are both within easy reach.
+There are such beautiful properties both here and also in the surrounding areas such as the South Hams, Tamar Valley of Outstanding Natural Beauty or Dartmoor National Park which are all within easy reach.
 The cost of living here is substantially lower than many other towns and cities in the southern parts of England yet offers an unrivalled quality of life.

 At The UK Careers Fair, we provide job applicants to find openings and opportunities to find their new corporate home.
-If you’re looking for career fairs in the UK, you’ll be glad to know that there will be a career fair held in Plymouth at the New Continental Hotel on Wednesday 23rd March and Thursday 15th September from 10:00 AM to 2:00 PM.
+If you’re looking for career fairs in the UK, you’ll be glad to know that there will be a career fair held in Plymouth at the New Continental Hotel on Wednesday 6th August from 10:00 AM to 2:00 PM.
 Download your free candidate ticket here!